koljapluemer/glosses4learning-cms/src/schema/gloss_file.md

 - A dictionary where keys are ISO timestamps (`2024-08-01T12:00:00Z`) and values are free-form strings
 - Used for lightweight audit or workflow markers such as `SPLIT_CONSIDERED_UNNECESSARY`

+#### `needsHumanCheck`

+- Boolean flag (optional, defaults to `false`)
+- Indicates this gloss needs manual human review, typically flagged by AI tools or automated processes
+- Glosses with this flag set are displayed with strikethrough in the tree visualization and excluded from exports

+#### `excludeFromLearning`

+- Boolean flag (optional, defaults to `false`)
+- Marks this gloss to be excluded from learning exports (e.g., situation exports for learning apps)
+- Glosses with this flag set are displayed with strikethrough in the tree visualization

 ### Relationships to other Glosses

 Relationships to other glosses are generally encoded as "$iso_code:$slug" (`slug` is equivalent to `content` with characters that are illegal in filenames removed)